--WHAT SHOULD YOU PACK?--

 |Fleece jacket or vest||Laptop/Tablet computer||Extra memory card|

 |Rain suit||Power supply||6-inch screw-in tripod|

 The smaller the better, because the smaller it is the lighter it is.
 But, i don't recommend buying something that just fits what you pack in it at home before even leaving for Shikoku.
 Once you start walking you will have maps, a nōkyōchō, incense, candles, food, drinks, and possibly other stuff that you may want to put inside in heavy rains.
-While you may not accumulate "stuff" as badly as i always seem to do, you do need a little room to grow.
+While you may not accumulate "stuff" as badly as i always seem to do, you do need a little room to grow and expand.

 How small can you go?
 Some people on the Online Forum say that they have walked with packs as small as 28L!
 That's for the minimalist, though, and not for the majority of us.

 To handle the rains you will encounter, in addition to a normal backpack cover, take a large heavy-duty garbage bag with you.
 Open it up and put it in your backpack.
 Then pack everything inside of the garbage bag.
 Look at it as a liner for your backpack.
 I don't care how good of a pack you buy, it is going to leak in some of the storms you walk through.
 I had a good pack and a good pack cover that i put over the outside of the pack when it rained, and the inside of my pack still got damp/wet in the first few heavy storms.
 That's when i got smart and started to use the garbage bag.
 If you don't take precautions, the contents of your pack are going to get wet — or at least damp.
 This includes things you don't want to get wet, like your camera and nōkyōchō.
 Pack everything in the plastic bag and fold the top closed before closing the pack, and then, with the pack cover on the outside, everything will stay nice and dry no matter how hard it rains.